top of page

 By Jane Southren

 The legal profession has traditionally emphasized relationship-building and technical expertise, but what truly distinguishes exceptional lawyers in today's competitive landscape?
-From my experience, the most successful professionals across industries aren't those who focus primarily on relationships or hard work – they're the ones who challenge their clients' thinking and guide them toward better decisions.
+From my experience, the most successful professionals across industries aren't those who focus exclusively on relationships or hard work – they're the ones who challenge their clients' thinking and guide them toward better decisions.

 Lawyers face a critical choice: remain in the comfortable role of service provider or step up as a strategic advisor who shapes client outcomes.
 The "Challenger" approach, originally identified in sales research, offers a powerful framework for lawyers seeking to deliver unprecedented value.

-The Five Lawyer Profiles: Where Do You Stand?
+The Five Lawyer Profiles :: Where Do You Stand?

-1. Relationship Builders (Lowest Performers)
+Relationship Builders

-1. Reactive Problem Solvers
+Reactive Problem Solvers

 The approach: These lawyers excel at addressing issues as they arise, delivering reliable solutions to immediate problems.